 If you cooked a ribeye steak in your oven would you say that you grilled it?

-Don’t get me wrong, you can cook a KILLER steak in an oven or on a Traeger, I just wouldn’t call it grilled.
+Don’t get me wrong, you can cook an AMAZING steak in an oven or on a Traeger, I just wouldn’t call it grilled.